CORD Mediation • Online • Confidential

 Mediation FAQs

-Everything you need to know about mediation process, filing readiness, legal framework, and CORD resources.
+Everything you need to know about process, readiness, clause drafting, and resources on CORD.

 What do we need to file for mediation with CORD?+